 Otitis media ear infection: Causes, diagnosis and treatment

-The infection in the middle ear (where tiny bones pick up vibrations from the eardrum and pass them along to the inner ear) very often accompanies a common cold, the flu, or another type of respiratory infection.
-This is because the middle ear is connected to the upper respiratory tract by a tiny channel known as a eustachian tube.
+Otitis media ear infection often accompanies a common cold, the flu, or another type of respiratory infection.
+This is because the middle ear is connected to the upper respiratory tract by a tiny channel known as a Eustachian tube.

 Most parents are frustratingly familiar with ear infections and they are one of the most common reasons for trips to the doctor.
-Untreated, ear infections can lead to more serious complications, including mastoiditis (a rare inflammation of a bone adjacent to the ear), hearing loss, perforation of the eardrum, meningitis, facial nerve paralysis, and possibly Meniere's disease.
+Ear infections can lead to more serious complications, including mastoiditis (a rare inflammation of a bone adjacent to the ear), hearing loss, perforation of the eardrum, meningitis, facial nerve paralysis, and possibly hearing loss.

 What causes an ear infection?

 Cells in the middle ear make a fluid that, among other things, help keep out invading organisms.
-Normally, the fluid drains out through the eustachian tube and into the throat.
-But if the eustachian tube becomes swollen or blocked the fluid can become trapped in the middle ear, forming a breeding ground for bacteria and viruses that can cause the area to become inflamed and infected.
+Normally, the fluid drains out through the Eustachian tube and into the throat.
+But if the Eustachian tube becomes swollen or blocked the fluid can become trapped in the middle ear, forming a breeding ground for bacteria and viruses that can cause the area to become inflamed and infected.
 This tube lies in a more horizontal position and is shorter in children, which may put them at greater risk of infection.
-To the doctor, the eardrum of an infected patient appears red and bulging.
+When examined, the eardrum of an infected patient appears red and bulging.